 Geladaindong Peak, Mountain summit in Haixi Mongol and Tibetan Autonomous Prefecture, China

-A Japanese mountaineering team achieved the first recorded ascent in 1985, establishing an initial route via the northwest ridge.
-This exploration opened the peak to subsequent expeditions and scientific study.
+A Japanese mountaineering team made the first recorded ascent in 1985, using a route along the northwest ridge.
+That climb opened the way for later expeditions and research in the area.

 The name derives from Tibetan language roots and reflects the deep connection of local communities to this high mountain region.
 The area remains important to traditional ways of life in the eastern highlands.